 However, it is still possible to obtain your citizenship if you have not met the residency requirements.
 The chances of approval with such an application are slim but possible.
 It is true that each case is dealt with seriously and in a unique manner.
 Those who have work experience and those who have lived in Canada for more than three years might be viewed in a different manner.

 Some judges will consider the residency requirement in a different way.
 They might state that the three-year period must be a

 consecutive one.
 They might emphasize the point that the residents should show a physical presence in Canada for three years.

 Some judges might not be too strict.
 They will mention that a physical time period of three years in Canada is not required.
 If the applicant is able to show his connection or his ties with Canada in a genuine and justifiable manner, he might be provided with citizenship status.

 - Your application can get rejected for other reasons like failure to meet the language requirements, failure to show bank account details and so on.

-- If you have been investigated by the police for having committed a serious crime, your application will be rejected, even though you show a good relation with the Canadian government.
+- If you have been investigated by the police for having committed a serious crime, your application will be rejected, even though you show a good relationship with the Canadian government.

 For further information with respect to Canadian immigration, we invite you to contact our experienced immigration representatives.
 A simple appointment with one of our representatives might be your best choice.
 We will evaluate your situation and provide you with your options.